List of Grey's Anatomy cast members

 The second season marked the introduction of Eric Dane as leading plastic surgeon Dr. Mark Sloan and Sara Ramirez as ortho-resident Dr. Callie Torres.
 They were initially cast as recurring characters, but both were given star billing at the opening of the third season.
 Ramirez was cast after ABC executives offered them a role in the network show of their choice, Dane had previously auditioned unsuccessfully for a role in the pilot episode.
 Kate Walsh also joined the show in season two, after making a guest appearance in season one as Dr. Addison Montgomery, the estranged wife of Derek, and leaves the show at the end of the third, to launch her own spin-off medical drama Private Practice.
 Burke departs after the third season, and is replaced by Erica Hahn, played by Brooke Smith, who leaves the show during the fifth.
 Chyler Leigh first appears in the third as the half-sister of Meredith, Lexie Grey.
 Kevin McKidd playing Dr. Owen Hunt was signed as a series regular after originally being cast for a specific story arc joins the cast in season 5.
 Jessica Capshaw is given series regular status at the beginning of the sixth season after playing peds-attending Arizona Robbins in season 5.

 Following O'Malley's death and Stevens' departure, Jesse Williams and Sarah Drew joined the cast as new residents from Mercy West Jackson Avery and April Kepner both having made their series debuts as recurring characters in the sixth season.
 Kim Raver, who was cast as recurring character Dr. Teddy Altman in the sixth season, was given star billing later in the season.
 In the tenth season, the new batch of interns introduced during the ninth season were made series regulars including Camilla Luddington as Dr. Jo Wilson, Gaius Charles as Dr. Shane Ross, Jerrika Hinton as Dr. Stephanie Edwards, Tessa Ferrer as Dr. Leah Murphy except Tina Majorino as Dr. Heather Brooks (who died during the second episode of the tenth season.
 Caterina Scorsone was upgraded to a series regular to continue her role as Dr. Amelia Shepherd, one of Dr. Derek Shepherd's four sisters.
 Scorsone guest-starred as Dr. Amelia Shepherd in the seventh and eighth seasons and was a main character on Private Practice.
 Kelly McCreary as Dr. Maggie Pierce was promoted to a series regular after being credited as guest-starring until the eleventh episode of the eleventh season.
+In Season 11 Geena Davis becomes a reoccurring guest star as Dr. Nicole Herman and occurs again in Season 14 as a guest star.